 Numbers don’t lie, but they might not tell the full story.
-When enterprises research ERP statistics, trying to determine if the software is right for their business, they might get discouraged after seeing that the majority surpass budgets and timelines.
+When enterprises research ERP statistics, trying to determine if the software is right for their business, they might get discouraged after seeing that the majority of ERP projects surpass budgets and timelines.
 Or, they might be eager to get started after seeing the major improvements delivered by a new solution.
 More likely than not, they’ll at some point get confused, trying to figure out how to reconcile the business improvements with the potential pitfalls.
 It seems that the numbers are telling two different stories, but which one should we believe?

 Actually, our consultants would argue that the numbers tell the same story, and one that we share a lot on our blog: ERP software optimizes business performance, but only when the system is implemented and used effectively.
 Below, we provide some ERP statistics that demonstrate both implementation challenges and software benefits.
 Then, we go behind the numbers, contextualizing the data to give you a fuller understanding of ERP software.
 Let’s begin.

 ERP Project Challenges